Research

 Sequencing Technology for Biological Dynamics

-Our lab focuses on developing and optimizing novel high-throughput sequencing methods to study biological dynamics, including cell lineage tracing and RNA modifications (e.g., m6A, m5C, Ψ) at single-base resolution.
-We pioneer techniques like CAM-seq, PUM-seq, and RAD-seq to push the boundaries of epitranscriptomics and single-cell analysis.
+Our lab develops and optimizes high-throughput sequencing methods to study biological dynamics, including cell lineage tracing and RNA modifications (e.g., m6A, m5C, Ψ) at single-base resolution.
+We pioneer techniques such as CAM-seq, PUM-seq, and RAD-seq to push the boundaries of epitranscriptomics and single-cell analysis.[1]

-We develop and apply advanced sequencing technologies for RBP (RNA-Binding Protein) footprinting to map protein-RNA interactions across the transcriptome.
-Our research focuses on identifying small RNAs and non-coding RNAs, characterizing their targetomes, quantifying their abundance and proportions, and tracking their dynamic changes across different conditions.
-We investigate the diversity of RNA species, their biogenesis pathways, and how their targetome dynamics relate to biological processes.
+We develop and apply advanced sequencing technologies for RNA-binding protein (RBP) footprinting to map protein-RNA interactions across the transcriptome.
+Our research focuses on identifying small RNAs and non-coding RNAs, characterizing their targetomes, quantifying their abundance, and tracking their dynamic changes across different conditions.[2]

-Our work focuses on innovative RNA and protein design strategies, aiming to unravel and engineer complex biological functions.
-This includes integrating AI-driven approaches and developing novel tools for cell lineage tracing like SMALT to uncover how genetic and epigenetic networks evolve.
+Our work focuses on innovative RNA and protein design strategies to unravel and engineer complex biological functions.
+This includes integrating AI-driven approaches and developing novel tools for cell lineage tracing such as SMALT to uncover how genetic and epigenetic networks evolve.[3]

 We investigate developmental and evolutionary history by integrating multi-omics data.
 We also explore the role of epigenetic modifications in evolutionary processes.
-By leveraging our advanced sequencing technologies for RBP Footprinting and accessibility profiling, we aim to understand how RNA and DNA modifications contribute to adaptation and evolutionary fitness.
+Using our advanced sequencing technologies for RBP footprinting and accessibility profiling, we aim to understand how RNA and DNA modifications contribute to adaptation and evolutionary fitness.[4]

 Research Experience